-With regard to our scorecard metrics, despite the Ogden rate impact, DLG's five-year average ROC improved to 9.7% (year-end 2015: 9.3%) and the Sharpe ratio of ROC improved to 219.4%, with annual improvement.
+With regard to our scorecard metrics, DLG's five-year average ROC improved to 11.3% (YE16: 9.7%), and the Sharpe ratio of ROC improved to 327.2% (YE16: 219.4%).
 These results reflect the group's disciplined approach to underwriting in a competitive environment, aided by benefits from the group's claims transformation programme and cost savings.